What is tautomerism?

 - It is a structural isomerism significant in many chemical and biological processes.

-- Tautomers and contributing structures in chemical resonance are two different terms, don’t confuse them.
+- Tautomers and contributing structures in chemical resonance are two different terms; don’t confuse them.

 Examples: